Owner-only 401(k) Plan: Possibly Your Best Retirement Option

 - Medical expenses that exceed 10 percent of your adjusted gross income

 - Permanent disability

 - A Qualified Domestic Retirement Order (QDRO) issued as part of a divorce or court-approved separation

 In addition to giving you a secure retirement savings vehicle, an owner-only 401(k) plan allows you to borrow from your account if you need quick access to funds — as long as you specify that you want the plan to contain a loan provision.

 If business is slow, you don't have to contribute to the plan every year.
 You can decide from year to year how much you're able to contribute, or if you need to temporarily suspend your 401(k) contributions.

-Today's 401(k) plans can fit into the scopes and budgets of small firms — even solo enterprises.
+Today's 401(k) plans can fit into the scopes and budgets of small operations — even solo enterprises.
 The benefits of a retirement plan are numerous to both workers and company owners.
-As a sole proprietor, you fill both categories.
-And plan administration doesn't have to be a hassle; 401(k) administrators and recordkeepers can help you establish, customize, and manage your plan.
+As a sole proprietor, you fill both categories, so consider taking advantage of this unique position for maximizing retirement contributions.